Sarasota Herald-Tribune: Awards and accolades

 On May 5, 2017, the newspaper won the Robert F. Kennedy Journalism Award for its "Bias on the Bench" investigative series, which found judges throughout Florida sentence black defendants to harsher punishments than whites charged with the same crimes under similar circumstances.
-That series previously won the American Society of News Editors’ Batten Medal, which honors achievement in public service journalism, and was a finalist for ASNE’s Dori J. Maynard Award for Diversity in Journalism.
+That series previously won the American Society of News Editors' Batten Medal, which honors achievement in public service journalism, and was a finalist for ASNE's Dori J. Maynard Award for Diversity in Journalism.
 It also won the Society of Professional Journalists' national Sigma Delta Chi Award.
-"Bias on the Bench" was also a finalist for Investigative Reporters & Editors’ Innovation in Investigative Journalism — Small; for the Goldsmith Prize for Investigative Reporting, administered by the Shorenstein Center on Media, Politics and Public Policy at Harvard Kennedy School; and for the Selden Ring Award from the University of Southern California Annenberg School.
+"Bias on the Bench" was also a finalist for Investigative Reporters & Editors' Innovation in Investigative Journalism—Small; for the Goldsmith Prize for Investigative Reporting, administered by the Shorenstein Center on Media, Politics and Public Policy at Harvard Kennedy School; and for the Selden Ring Award from the University of Southern California Annenberg School.

+Other outlets have raised concerns about the Herald-Tribune's diminished staff and resources impacting the quality of its coverage.
+In 2022, the paper said it "erred" by publishing a column in support of the neo-fascist Proud Boys.

 Alumni

-Editors of the Herald-Tribune include Bill Church, now senior vice president of news at GateHouse Media in Austin, Texas; Michael K. Connelly, now executive editor of the Buffalo News; and Diane McFarlin, now dean of the University of Florida College of Journalism and Communications.
+Editors of the Herald-Tribune include Bill Church, later senior vice president of news at GateHouse Media in Austin, Texas; Michael K. Connelly, later executive editor of the Buffalo News; and Diane McFarlin, later dean of the University of Florida College of Journalism and Communications.
 When McFarlin accepted the dean position in January 2013, she had been Herald-Tribune publisher for 13 years.